 Two children should never use the same seat belt.
 If they do, they could be very seriously injured in a crash.

 Using a Booster Seat

-If a child needs a booster seat, we recommend choosing a style that allows the child to use the lap/shoulder belt directly, without a shield, as shown.
+If a child needs a booster seat, we recommend choosing a high or lowback style that allows the child to be directly secured with the lap/ shoulder belt.